rubenpad/employees-management/client/README.md

     `npm run dev`

-5. Open the source code and make the magic happens
+5. Open the source code and makes the magic happen

 ### Test